 St. Petersburg | Incomparable Architecture

-Disembark in St. Petersburg for a city tour, viewing the exterior of Peter and Paul Fortress, the royal Romanov burial site, the Spit of Basil Island, Church of the Savior on Spilled Blood and Nevsky Prospect, with its rich selection of fine shops, cafés and museums.
+Disembark in St. Petersburg for a city tour, viewing the exterior of Peter and Paul Fortress and Nevsky Prospect, with its rich selection of fine shops, cafés and museums.
 Continue to Saint Isaac’s Cathedral, noting its gilded dome; massive, red granite columns; and lavish interior laden with mosaics, icons, and malachite and lapis lazuli columns.
 After a relaxing lunch, embark on a canal cruise, gaining insight into the city from a unique vantage point.
 Cap your day with a visit to Yusupov Palace, former residence of a wealthy local family.
 Check in to your luxurious hotel, where the evening is yours to spend as you choose.

 St. Petersburg | Art for the Ages

 Pay an early morning visit to the lavish Hermitage before crowds arrive.
 Occupying six magnificent buildings, it houses three million works of art dating from the Stone Age to modern times, including pieces from Da Vinci, Rafael and Titian.
 After exploring the main galleries, proceed to the Gold Room, usually closed to public.
 See its collection of gold Scythian artwork and elaborate imperial gifts.
 After lunch, explore spectacular Peterhof Palace, referred to as the “Russian Versailles.”
 Observe its gilded statues of ancient gods and heroes, wander through majestic palaces and see its breathtaking Lower Park, featuring 176 fountains and four cascades.